No experience necessary for McDavid, Oilers

 The Oilers certainly didn't let the momentum limit them, winning Games 5 and 6 against San Jose to advance.

-By doing so, they may have silenced the ongoing discussions about how far this "inexperienced" group can go.
-Especially with the rest of the Western Conference bracket made up of teams that have logged plenty of big games the past few seasons.
+By doing so, they might have silenced the ongoing discussions about how far this "inexperienced" group can go -- especially with the rest of the Western Conference bracket made up of teams that have logged plenty of big games the past few seasons.

 But the Oilers don't care about their opponents' playoff pedigrees.
 Larsson, Zack Kassian and Mark Letestu, who scored twice on the power play on Wednesday night, have all stepped up as unlikely postseason heroes.

-"Everyone thinks we're this young team, but we've got some veteran guys in here who have over 500 games [played in the league]," said forward Patrick Maroon.
+"Everyone thinks we're this young team, but we've got some veteran guys in here who have over 500 games," said forward Patrick Maroon.
 "Just because they don't have a playoff game doesn't mean they don't have experience."

-One thing is for sure: the kid captain is going to keep sticking up for his team regardless of its collective playoff experience.
-Even with the youngest captain in NHL history and a roster packed with players who entered the playoffs with little to no postseason experience, these Oilers don't care how many late-season battles their opponents have waged.
+One thing is for sure: The kid captain will keep sticking up for his team regardless of its collective playoff experience.
+Even with the youngest captain in N.H.L. history and a roster packed with players who entered the playoffs with little to no postseason experience, these Oilers don't care how many late-season battles their opponents have waged.